Why Wyoming is Better

 - Excise tax

-… AND CONSIDER THESE ADVANTAGES
+… CONSIDER THESE ADVANTAGES OF INCORPORATING IN WYOMING

 - You can be everything in Wyoming — Some states require that you have more than one person to serve as the various officers and directors of your corporation.
 Again, not so in Wyoming!
-One person can fill all of the required corporate positions, giving you the ultimate in flexibility and control.
+One person can fill all of the required corporate positions, giving you the ultimate flexibility and control.

-- Restrictions and corporate formalities are at an absolute minimum in Wyoming — If you would like less “red tape,” bureaucracy and restrictions in your business life, Wyoming is the place for you!
+- Restrictions and corporate formalities are at an absolute minimum in Wyoming — If you would like less “red tape,” bureaucracy, and restrictions in your business life, Wyoming is the place for you!

 - As an officer or director, you cannot be held responsible for the debts of the corporation — Wyoming law is quite strong in this respect and holds generally that as long as you did not intentionally break the law, you are protected from claims against the corporation.